Akhi-99/Sentiment-Analysis-of-IMDB-film-Reviews/README.md

 # Sentiment-Analysis-of-IMDB-film-Reviews

-### Dataset has been taken from Kaggle and experimented.
+### The Dataset used in the notebook has been sourced from Kaggle.

+# Steps perfomed:
 ## 1. Cleaning Text Data
   a.
 Removing Punctuation Marks and HTML Tags <br />
   b.
-Converting every letter <br />
+Lowercasing letters <br />
   c.
 Converting every number to corresponding text(i.e. '5' is converted to 'five') <br />
   d.
 Removing Stop Words <br />
 ## 2. Data Normalization